Argetloum/jquery-mousewheel/README.md

 # jQuery Mouse Wheel Plugin

+## The fork

+A little Fork of [jQuery-mousewheel](https://github.com/brandonaaron/jquery-mousewheel) developed by brandonaaron.

+The goal is to add touch compatibility.

+## Introduction

 A [jQuery](http://jquery.com/) plugin that adds cross-browser mouse wheel support with delta normalization.

 In order to use the plugin, simply bind the `mousewheel` event to an element.